 Native to North America, Black-Eyed Susans are members of the aster family and are so named because of the dark brown at the centres of their daisy-like flower heads.

 These plants can grow to over three feet in height with flowers measuring two to three inches in diameter.
 They attract bees, butterflies and a variety of other insects.

 These yellow wildflowers are often used for medicinal purposes.
-Their oil is extracted from the plant’s seeds and made into capsules containing gamma-linolenic acid.
+Evening primrose has its oil extracted from the plant’s seeds and made into capsules containing gamma-linolenic acid.
 These capsules can treat everything from blood pressure to PMS!